-In vivo Translational Imaging
+In Vivo Translational Imaging

-- Center for Molecular and Genomic Imaging, Genome and Biomedical Sciences Facility (small-animal imaging)
+- Center for Molecular and Genomic Imaging; Genome and Biomedical Sciences Facility (small-animal imaging)

 NOTICE TO ALL NIH-FUNDED INVESTIGATORS

 This resource is funded by the UC Davis Comprehensive Cancer Center Support Grant (CCSG) awarded by the National Cancer Institute (NCI P30CA093373).
-Publications that have utilized facility resources, services or scientific data generated by the resource should acknowledge the resource or the assistance provided by resource staff and cite the NCI CCSG grant.
+Publications that have utilized facility resources, services or scientific data generated by the resource should acknowledge the resource or the assistance provided by resource staff and cite the NCI CCSG.
 An electronic copy of the publication should also be sent to the resource directors.